Associate in Applied Science in Electronic Engineering Technology

 Why major in Electronic Engineering Technology?

 Look inside any computer, TV, telephone, medical instrument, or household appliance and you will find electronic components, circuits, and systems.
 The same is true for traffic control systems, aircraft engines, cameras, automobiles, and other devices.
 All of these were designed and manufactured by engineers and technicians trained in the principles of electronic technology.
 This program prepares students to work with engineers in the design, fabrication, installation, operation, maintenance, and repair of electronic and electrical instruments and machinery.
-The program is accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), III Market Place, Suite 1050, Baltimore, MD 21202, (410) 347-7700.
+The program for the Applied Science in Electronic Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org

 If I major in Electronic Engineering Technology, can I transfer to an upper-division college or university?